 If the work is narrow and well defined, a freelancer may be the most efficient move.
-If the business needs broader execution, cross-functional support, or safer post-launch handling, an agency or structured delivery team often makes more sense.
+If the business needs broader execution, cross-functional support, or safer handling after launch, an agency or structured delivery team often makes more sense.

 In This Article